 11. “A naked American man stole my balloons.” — Little Boy, An American Werewolf in London (1981)

-You can start with this quote when you are unsure whether you can adequately explain the convoluted circumstances leading to your current predicament.
+You can start with this famous horror movie quote when you are unsure whether you can adequately explain the convoluted circumstances leading to your current predicament.
 It secures attention.
-It also lightens i.e. prepares the mood for the barrage of info to come.
+It also lightens i.e. sets the mood for the barrage of info to come.

 12. “Long live the new flesh!” — Max Renn, Videodrome (1983)

-Unless you are living in some sort of alternate reality, chances are, you wouldn’t get the chance to mean this literally.
+Unless you are living in some sort of an alternate reality, chances are, you wouldn’t get the chance to literally mean this.
 But hey, it has the ring of a great proclamation, right?

 13. “Guys can have nightmares too, ya know.
 Ya ain’t got a corner on the market or somethin’.” — Rod Lane, A Nightmare on Elm Street (1984)